What is Google Ads and how can it work for your business

 If you’re new to website and online marketing or just looking for a better description of how you can advertise your business to new customers then you’re in the right place.

-In this article, we will be looking at Google Ads ( Was formerly called Google Adwords)
+In this article, we will be looking at Google Ads ( Was formerly called Google Adwords) Once you have got your website design you can then start marketing the website

 Google’s advertising system allows you to place your business directly in front of your target customers.